 - July: 26

 Below the Posts (all blog posts across SPI)

 - August: 324 (increased 13%)

 - August: 317 (increased 40% – mostly because the traffic of this particular

 Comment Checkbox (the checkbox in the comment field in all blog posts.
-See Subscriber’s Magnet (affiliate link) to learn more about this plugin)
+See Subscriber’s Magnet (affiliate link – I earn a commission if you buy) to learn more about this plugin)

 - July: 60

 - August: 67 (increased 12%)